Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 Many websites and tools are now powered by GenAI such as Grammarly and Microsoft Word.
 If you are unsure, contact the IT team for guidance.

-This document is owned by the Learning and Teaching Enhancement team.
+This document is owned by the Education and Student Success team.

 Thanks to the Student AI Working Group (CCCU staff and students) for their contributions to this guidance.